b0kch01/top-cites/README.md

 ```

 > [!Warning]
 > You can be rate limited.
-Use responsibly.
+Use responsibly :).

 ## Usage
 1. Install requirements: `pip install -r requirements.txt`